Breaking Down the Dental Implant Process TimelineJune 3, 2021

-Some of our patients at Matthews Family Dentistry come to us and ask, “Why is my tooth sensitive to hot and cold?”
+Some of our patients at Matthews Family Dentistry come to us and ask, “Why are my teeth sensitive to hot and cold?”
 While we cannot offer a specific answer without an exam, several possibilities could cause the problem.
 Therefore, making an appointment for a checkup is the only way to find out the cause of your tooth sensitivity and get it treated.

 There are several reasons behind tooth sensitivity.
 The dentist will need to conduct a thorough exam to find the reasons behind your discomfort.
 An exam will likely include cleaning if you haven’t had one in the last six months.
 The cleaning helps to remove any plaque or tartar build-up on your teeth and protects them from future damage.

 During the exam, you may undergo imaging that gives the dentist an inside view of your teeth.
 At Matthews Family Dentistry, we use digital x-rays that use up to 90% less radiation.
 Plus, our dentist can view the results quickly on a computer.
 By using imaging, our dentists can pinpoint possible causes of tooth sensitivity, such as cavities or infections, to make a diagnosis and choose a treatment plan.

 Is It Time to Visit the Dentist for a Sensitive Tooth?

 Tooth sensitivity may not always indicate a dental problem.
 For instance, if you have used over-the-counter teeth whitening kits, these can cause temporary tooth sensitivity that may go away.
 Another reason for tooth sensitivity in a single tooth is after getting treatment, such as fillings, crowns, or root canal treatment.
 The tooth sensitivity can last for a few weeks after the procedure but should eventually subside.